 LRIT is a global ship identification and tracking system based on satellite communication.
-Under IMO regulations, certain categories of vessels send mandatory position reports once every six hours.
+Under IMO regulations, certain categories of vessels send mandatory position reports every six hours.

-LRIT data available at EMSA includes the position data of ships flying an EU Member State flag.
+LRIT data available at EMSA includes the position data of ships flying flags of the EU LRIT CDC Participating Countries.
 Data dating back as far as June 2009, when the EU LRIT Data Centre was established, is available.
-Each position includes the latitude and longitude of the ship, as well as the ship particulars and time stamp indicating when the information was received by the Data Centre.
+Each position includes the latitude and longitude of the ship, as well as the ship particulars and time stamp indicating when the information was received by the EU LRIT CDC.

-The interested party should fill in the form which is available on the EMSA Website under Operational Tasks, which will be submitted automatically to EMSA.
+The interested party should fill in the form1 which is available on the EMSA Website under Requesting access to maritime data2, which will be submitted automatically to EMSA.